December 1, 2020

 Uber rises its prices 25% as a result of Seattle passing a minimum wage law for ride-hail drivers.

-Trump leaves Mar-a-Lago before his New Year party to return to C. Chatter continues about Iran.
+Trump leaves Mar-a-Lago before his New Year party to return to the White House.
+Chatter continues about Iran.
 An adult needs to secure the nuclear football.
 Pence has told Trump that he cannot reverse the results of the Electoral College, and Pence’s trip to the Middle East and the EU after January 6 are now postponed.

 Times Square in NYC will be closed to the public for the 1st time since 1907.
 The ball drop will be televised, and performers will perform from remote locations.
 Seattle’s Space Needle show will also be virtual this year.